The Archimedean limit of random sorting networks: Particle flux for Lipschitz paths

 To prove part (iii), we also need that $J(\cdot)$ is lower semicontinuous.

 \begin{prop} Let $h_n \in \Lip$ be a sequence converging uniformly to $h$.
 Then for any set $A \sset [0, 1]$, we have that

 \end{prop}

 \begin{proof} Note that $J(h; A)$ is of the form $\int_A G(h(t), h'(t))dt$, where $G$ is a continuous, positive function, such that for any fixed value of $a$, $G(a, \cdot)$ is convex.
 This follows from the convexity of $D_\mu$ (Lemma \ref{L:convex}).
-Functionals of this form are lower semicontinuous in the uniform norm by Theorem 1.6 from \cite{struwe1996variational}. \end{proof} \begin{proof}[Proof of Theorem \ref{T:particle-crossings}.] \textbf{Proof of (i):} \qquad Note first that by the symmetry of $Y$ (Proposition \ref{P:Y-symmetries}), that
+Functionals of this form are lower semicontinuous in the uniform norm by Theorem 1.6 from \cite{struwe1996variational}. \end{proof}